gunjandatta/sprest/README.md

 * url - The server relative site/web url to execute the request against.

 ### PowerShell-Like Experience
-Since the library can be executed synchronously, the user can execute commands in the browser's console window and interact with the SharePoint site in a command-line interface.
+Since the library can be executed synchronously, the user can utilize this library to interact with SharePoint through the console window.
+This can be a useful tool, when access to powershell is not available.

 *Note - The commands will execute under the security of the current user.*
 *Note - SharePoint online may reject synchronous requests.
 It's better to use asynchronous requests.*